getsolus/help-center-docs/docs/user/hardware/index.md

 ---
 title: Hardware
-summary: Guide to using additional hardware on Solus
+summary: Guide to using additional hardware on Solus.
 ---

 Solus is compatible with most hardware, such as CPUs, networking cards, and storage drives, right out of the box.